Nuvido/Quest2_Research/BMBF.md

 # BMBF
+BMBF is a closed source android application which modifies the beatsaber application to allow for Mods, Custom Songs and Custom Textures.
+The application is made by the "Unicorns" a mysterious group with simingly no public facing representative.
 ## Before We Start
 BMBF is 100% detectable on any oculus quest device, facebook have code ready to activate a "killswitch", there is no reason that facebook can ban you four using BMBF.
 BMBF also uses logging, thankfuly the level of logging is not to intrusive.
 The logging url used is http://logs-01.loggly.com/bulk/271fee44-1ebb-4629-861e-e15d8e5a4659/tag/